Dimvy-Clothing-brand/nvm/README.md

 - `workflow_dispatch`: Allows you to manually trigger the workflow from the GitHub UI.

 You can customize these workflows and events to fit your development process.

+## Requirements

+- Docker (for containerized development)
+- GNU Make (for Makefile tools)
+- Node.js and npm (if running locally, managed via nvm)
+- Bash, Zsh, Dash, or Sh (for shell compatibility)
+- Git (for version control)

+## Security

+If you discover a security vulnerability, please report it by opening an issue or contacting the maintainers directly.
+We encourage responsible disclosure and will address issues promptly.

+- Do not share sensitive information in public issues.
+- Keep dependencies up to date.
+- Review and follow best practices for shell scripting and Node.js security.

+## Billing / Billable Work

+This project includes billable work.
+Please ensure all time and contributions are tracked appropriately.
+If you are working on this project as a paid contributor, submit your hours and deliverables according to the agreed process to ensure timely payment.

+For questions about billing or compensation, contact the project owner or your manager.